EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Experimental Results

 \subsection{Experimental protocol with incomplete labels}

 We also adopt the cross-subject leave-one-subject-out experimental protocol as the existing studies\cite{song2018eeg,BiHDM2019,zhong2020eeg,Du2020} for cross-comparison.
 Specifically, we treat 14 subjects as the source domain and the remaining 1 subject as the target domain.
-For the source domain, only the first $N$ trials of each subject have labels (the labeled source domain $\mathbb{S}$), and the rest $N_{max}-N$ trials of each subject are without labels (the unlabeled source domain $\mathbb{U}$).
-The remaining 1 subject's data is considered as the target domain ($\mathbb{T}$) for model testing.
-We repeat 15 times until each subject is treated as the target domain for once and then we compute the averaged accuracy and the standard deviation as the final model performance.
+For the source domain, only the first $N$ trials of each subject in one session have labels (the labeled source domain $\mathbb{S}$), and the rest $N_{max}-N$ trials of each subject are without labels (the unlabeled source domain $\mathbb{U}$).
+The remaining 1 subject's $N_{T}$ trials are considered as the target domain ($\mathbb{T}$) for transfer learning and model evaluation.
+In the domains $\mathbb{S}$, $\mathbb{U}$ and $\mathbb{T}$, the number of original trials used for EEG-Mixup augmentation is $N$, $N_{max}-N$ and $N_{T}$, respectively.
+Given that the augmented sample ratio is set to 1:1, the total number of trials used for model training is $2\times(N+N_{max}-N+N_{T})=2\times(N_{max}+N_{T})$.
+Assuming that there are $Z$ samples within one original trial, the total number of samples for transfer learning is $2\times Z\times(N_{max}+N_{T}$).
+Note that only the original samples in the target domain $\mathbb{T}$ are used for model evaluation.
+We repeat $T$ times until each subject is treated as the target domain for once, where $T$ is the number of subjects in the database.
+Then we compute the averaged accuracy and the standard deviation as the final model performance.
 It is noted that the label information of $\mathbb{U}$ and $\mathbb{T}$ are unknown during model training.
 Furthermore, to measure the model stability under different incomplete label conditions, we adjust $N$ at different values.
-Here, considering the SEED database has 15 trials and the SEED-IV database has 24 trials for each subject, the $N$ value varies from 3 to 12 and from 4 to 20 for the SEED and SEED-IV databases, respectively.
+Here, considering the SEED and SEED-V databases have 15 trials and the SEED-IV database has 24 trials for each subject in one session, the $N$ value varies from 3 to 12, 5 to 10, and from 4 to 20 for the SEED, SEED-V, and SEED-IV databases, respectively.
+To ensure consistency with a state-of-the-art model in semi-supervised emotion recognition \cite{zhang2022parse}, we adopt a similar experimental setup, where the first session of the SEED database and three sessions from the SEED-IV and SEED-V databases are used for experiments.